-Keywords: new educational platform, learning challenges, online learning
+Keywords: new educational platform, learning challenges, online learning.

 1. INTRODUCTION

 The education sector was severely impacted by the COVID-19 pandemic.
 In response to the health crisis, education systems around the world designed and implemented extraordinary measures to safeguard the safety of students and education workers.
 The devastation caused by the coronavirus disease 2019 (COVID-19) pandemic to the global health system has had a profound impact on the lives of people, regardless of their ethnicity and socioeconomic backgrounds.
 According to the World Health Organization's data on confirmed cases (2021), the United States of America ranked first globally, with 24,604,325 cases.
 The Philippines, meanwhile, was placed 32nd with 511,679 cases (WHO COVID-19 Dashboard, n.d.).
 This situation is particularly concerning, as even the most developed countries have struggled to protect the well-being of the various sectors comprising developing and underprivileged countries or communities.